evrardjp/presentations/2019-01/PITCHME.md

 @ul[](false)
 - OpenStack tests against openSUSE Leap using our packaging
-- When it breaks, they ping dirk on irc
+- When it breaks, they sometimes ping dirk on irc
-- Occassionally dirk is not available
+- And then...
+Sometimes... dirk is not available!
-- We need to support the community and be fixing issues before they arise
+- We need a better, more sustainable support for the community and take care of issues before they arise
 - Please help projects (give support in the openSUSE image builds in infra/dib, in rpm-packaging).
 @ulend

 +++

-#### State of openSUSE in the OpenStack community: Statistics
+#### What about SUSE in the community?
+Statistics!

 ![](https://github.com/evrardjp/presentations/blob/master/2019-01/assets/contributions1.png?raw=true)

 +++

-#### State of openSUSE in the OpenStack community: Statistics
+#### What about SUSE in the community?
+Statistics!

 ![](https://github.com/evrardjp/presentations/blob/master/2019-01/assets/contributions2.png?raw=true)